• Home

 Why is the format straight knockout?

+Are spectators welcome?
 Only if they understand it's a tournament and not to get drunk and step all over the oches or mess about in line of player sight.
+Club members need to know we have paid to hire the room for the day and invested in everything else so to please respect the games in progress.

 Can Club members enter the WTSC?

-All player will have a heads up about the tables and lengths so can prepare accordingly.
+All player have a heads up about the tables and lengths so can prepare accordingly.

 What's the history of the WTSC?

-The WTSC - World Toads Singles Championship - is now in it's third year.
+The WTSC - World Toads Singles Championship - is now in it's fourth year.

 The WTSC is held at St Marys Supporters Club in Lewes, a private members venue renowned for it's sport and games-playing history and it's famously long bar counter.